Updated November 10, 2024 (24)

 "When Orville Wright, at my suggestion, assembled the Kitty Hawk machine for public exhibition for the first time, in 1916, at the opening of the new buildings of M.I.T. in Cambridge, he found that the original fabric could not be used and substituted new fabric of the identical material.
 When he died, his executors found that he had preserved some of the original coverings of the wings and entrusted several pieces of this most valuable relic to me for distribution to notable aeronautical friends.
 I certify that this piece was used in the first successful flight in history by Orville Wright on December 17, 1903 at Kitty Hawk, N.C."
 (Note that Gardner makes no mention of the 1928 removal of the 1916 fabric and installation of new fabric prior to sending the Flyer to London).

 Anderson Daily Bulletin, July 10, 1951- "Man About Town", "W. E. Benjamin, of Edgewood, one of Anderson's leading aviation exponents, is the proud owner of a piece of the wing fabric of the Wright brother's original Kitty Hawk Flyer....Mr.
 Benjamin received the relic from Lester D. Gardner, now of New York, founder of the Aero Institute of America.....Mr.
 Gardner came into possession of the Kitty Hawk fabric following the death of Orville Wright....Executors of the latter's estate discovered a large piece of the fabric catalogued among his effects, although its existence was not know until that time...Mr.
 Gardner, a friend of the Wrights, was requested to distribute the 'find' among leading representatives of the aviation world.
 He chose some 50 museums and individuals, including Mr. Benjamin, to receive a portion of the historic covering.
 The lucky people who received part of the fabric were requested to keep it always in their families."
-(The number of 50 was likely doubled; see note 24 at end of this post).
+(The initial number of 40-50 increased significantly; see note 24 at end of this post).

 Cards provided with each fabric certification piece for use by the recipient to attach to the item once it was framed and displayed.
-Courtesy of WSU Special Collections and Archives.
+Courtesy of WSU Special Collections and Archives. |

 Lester Gardner, when giving these fabric pieces away, included the notes above: